final-hill/cathedral/CONTRIBUTING.md

 Cathedral implements granular endorsement permissions to control which persons can endorse different requirement categories:

 #### Endorsement Permission Flags
-- **canEndorseProjectRequirements**: Can endorse Person, Product requirements
+- **canEndorseProjectRequirements**: Can endorse requirements under the Project category
-- **canEndorseEnvironmentRequirements**: Can endorse Environment, Constraint, Assumption, Effect, Invariant requirements
+- **canEndorseEnvironmentRequirements**: Can endorse requirements under the Environment category
-- **canEndorseGoalsRequirements**: Can endorse Goal, Outcome, Obstacle, Epic, Limit requirements
+- **canEndorseGoalsRequirements**: Can endorse requirements under the Goals category
-- **canEndorseSystemRequirements**: Can endorse System, Component, Interface, Behavior, Scenario requirements
+- **canEndorseSystemRequirements**: Can endorse requirements under the System category

 #### Special Role Capabilities
 - **Product Owner** (`isProductOwner: true`): Automatically has all endorsement permissions